 Dr. Hudson uses supercomputing and DNA sequencing to solve problems in plant, animal, and human genetics.
 His current research focuses on how crops are bred and on ways to treat and prevent plant, animal, and human diseases.
 He is particularly interested in the genetics of crop traits and the genetic and molecular interactions of soybeans with pathogens, pests, and other organisms.

-Dr. Jamann is finding ways to decrease losses caused by corn diseases by studying plant host resistance.
+Dr. Jamann decreases losses caused by corn diseases by studying plant host resistance.
 Her research provides the foundation for the deployment of host resistance as an effective disease management strategy that will provide long-term solutions to corn producers and industry.

-Dr. Juvik is finding ways to enhance food nutritional quality while reducing the incidence of cancer, heart disease, macular degeneration, obesity, and other degenerative diseases in his plant breeding program, which focuses on the development of brassica vegetable germplasm (broccoli, cabbage, cauliflower, and kale) with improved flavor and health properties.
+Dr. Juvik enhances food nutritional quality while reducing the incidence of cancer, heart disease, macular degeneration, obesity, and other degenerative diseases in his plant breeding program, which focuses on the development of brassica vegetable germplasm (broccoli, cabbage, cauliflower, and kale) with improved flavor and health properties.
 He investigates the genetics controlling the biosynthesis of health-promoting phytochemicals in these vegetables.

 Dr. Lee improves perennial grass production systems for sustainable biomass and bioenergy feedstocks.
 His research focuses on increasing genetic and abiotic stress tolerances of perennial grasses.
-He is finding new ways to integrate perennial grasses into row cropping systems to improve sustainability, ecosystem services, and water quality.
+He finds new ways to integrate perennial grasses into row cropping systems to improve sustainability, ecosystem services, and water quality.

 Dr. Lipka accelerates the development of high-performing crops by identifying specific DNA regions associated with agronomically important traits.
 He uses statistical approaches for quantitative genetic analyses in crops.